hippiehunter/dblbook/src/common/control_flow.md

 ## Loops

 Loops are foundational constructs used to automate and repeat tasks a certain number of times, or until a specific condition is met.
 FOR loops are typically used in cases where the exact number of iterations is known beforehand, whereas WHILE and WHILE-DO loops are more suitable when iterations depend on certain conditions.
-FOREACH is used to improve readability when operating over a collection or dynamic array. `**If FOR-DO can't iterate over a collection (and I haven't seen anything yet to indicat it can), this last statement doesn't work--i.e., it's not "used to improve readability when operating over a collection or dynamic array"; it's simply "used to iterate over a collection."
+FOREACH is used to improve readability when operating over a collection or dynamic array. `**If FOR-DO can't iterate over a collection (and I haven't seen anything yet to indicate it can), this last statement doesn't work--i.e., it's not "used to improve readability when operating over a collection or dynamic array"; it's simply "used to iterate over a collection."
 It'd be the only mechanism for this, right?
 Also, it doesn't seem that the phrase "collection or dynamic array" quite covers it.
 The FOREACH doc lists a number of things it can iterate over.`

 There are other methods to handle repetition in code.
 For instance, recursion, where a function calls itself, is an alternative that can be more intuitive for certain tasks, such as traversing tree-like data structures.
 However, recursion may lead to higher memory usage and potential stack overflow errors if not used correctly.
 Furthermore, earlier, less structured looping mechanisms, such as the GOTO statement, can be used to jump to different points in the code.
 Some of these less structured mechanisms can be useful, but GOTO, which provides a great degree of freedom, often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.
-We'll discuss GOTO and other unconditional statements in [Unconditional control flow](#unconditional-control-flow) below.
+We'll discuss GOTO and other les structured mechanisms in [Unconditional control flow](#unconditional-control-flow) below.

 ### FOR-FROM-THRU
-The FOR-FROM-THRU loop (`FOR variable FROM initial THRU final [BY incr]`) executes a statement as long as the the value of *variable* is within the specified range.
+The FOR-FROM-THRU loop (`FOR variable FROM initial THRU final [BY incr]`) executes a statement as long as the value of a variable (*variable*) is within the specified range.
 The variable's value is incremented after each iteration.
-The default increment value is 1, but you can specify an increment value by using `BY incr`.
+The default increment value is 1, but you can specify an increment amount by using `BY incr`.

 ```dbl
 record